 - Spyware programs also track your Internet usage, but they do so without your consent.
 Spyware might attempt to capture your personal information and send it to a third party without your knowledge or consent.
 If you want to remove Spyware and Adware programs from your system, there are many third-party programs that can help you identify and remove them.

-- Select the Tools menu and select Internet Options.
+- Select Network and Internet then Internet Options.

 - On the Security tab, click the Internet icon at the top.